Is knitting the superior yarn craft? Or crochet? What if they’re two fabulous yet unique crafts?

-- Both are fiber arts, so they use yarn to create beautiful things.
+- They use yarn to create beautiful things

-- Learning how to crochet and learning to read a pattern are two different skills.
+- Learning the skill and reading a pattern are two skills

-- An excellent chance to practice and learn skill sets like hand-eye coordination, memory elasticity, logic, color theory, and mathematical skills!
-When you learn to knit or crochet, it challenges your brain and keeps it flexible.
+- Practice skill sets like hand-eye coordination, memory elasticity, logic, color theory, and mathematical skills!

 What Is The Difference Between Knitting And Crochet?